 Suspensions and stand downs under common law

-At common law, an employer does not have the right to suspend or To adjourn (postpone) a case.
-Also called standing over, as in ‘standing the matter over’. employees without pay when they cannot be usefully employed.
+At common law, an employer does not have the right to suspend or stand down employees without pay when they cannot be usefully employed.

 Unless there is a provision in the contract of employment or award to the contrary, an employer who cannot usefully employ their employees has the alternative of either paying them wages during the period or dismissing them.